sayolove/ngu-guide/src/content/docs/en/glossary.md

 - GuffB - May refer to Fruit of MacGuffin Beta or Blood MacGuffin Beta

 ## H
-- HD - Hack Day - A strategy for Hacks for Chat 6+, focusing on Hacks exclusively for a day with R3 beta/delta potions, a full Hack loadout, and planned gains using GO.
+- HD - Hack Day - A strategy for Hacks for Chapter 6+, focusing on Hacks exclusively for a day with R3 beta/delta potions, a full Hack loadout, and planned gains using GO.
 Utilized as it provides a 7x improvement to specialize hacks/wishes vs splitting half in each
 - HP - Hit Points/Health Points
 - HSB - High Security Base - An adventure zone, unlocked after Boss 58 in Normal